For years, I've successfully used this slightly unorthodox method to stop the frequent need to urinate from interrupting my sleep.

 Thirty or more years ago, when I learned to use ergonomics to go to the bathroom, it was so I wouldn't have to self-catheterize.
 There was always a risk of getting more infections from self-catheterizing, not because it was unclean, but because it was invasive, often scraping the urethra and causing irritation (no matter how much lubricant was used).

 This method was the answer to my prayers.
 All I wanted was to get a good night's sleep.

 My Own Personal Method

-Before you begin: For both males and females—always sit down on the toilet.
+Before you begin: For both males and females, always sit on the toilet.
 That, and proper body positioning, is the only way this method will work effectively.
 Relax and be patient with each step.
-As you are sitting in your chair reading this article, do the positions so you can get the hang of what your positioning needs to be when on toilet.
+As you are sitting in your chair reading this article, do the positions so you can get the hang of your position when on the toilet.